superduper-io/superduper/README.md

 - Join <a href="https://join.slack.com/t/superduperdb/shared_invite/zt-1zuojj0k0-RjAYBs1TDsvEa7yaFGa6QA">our Slack</a> (we look forward to seeing you there).
 - Search through <a href="https://github.com/SuperDuperDB/superduperdb/discussions">our GitHub Discussions</a>, or <a href="https://github.com/SuperDuperDB/superduperdb/discussions/new/choose">add a new question</a>.
 - Comment <a href="https://github.com/SuperDuperDB/superduperdb/issues/">an existing issue</a> or create <a href="https://github.com/SuperDuperDB/superduperdb/issues/new/choose">a new one</a>.
+- Help us to improve SuperDuperDB by providing your valuable feedback <a href="https://docs.google.com/forms/d/e/1FAIpQLScKNyLCjSEWAwc-THjC7NJVDNRxQmVR5ey30VVayPhWOIhy1Q/viewform">here</a>!
-- Send us an email to gethelp@superduperdb.com.
+- Email us to `gethelp@superduperdb.com`.
 - Feel free to contact a maintainer or community volunteer directly!

 # Contributing